muhmuhten/jset/README.rst

 they are designed to avoid needing updates for new features in the foreseeable future (parsing is handled by libjail), and there is so little code that they are unlikely to contain bugs short of fundamental design errors.

+It should be noted that jail_attach(2) and jail_set(2), like chroot(2), have no effect on the process's current directory.
+For best results, always enter jails from the inside.
+(It's not safe to invoke the jail's own binaries to chdir(2) after entering the jail if the contents are untrusted, since those binaries may be doctored to do evil outside the jail path.)
+This is not "fixable", as a jail need not have the path parameter, and it would be tedious to change to the root directory after, say, creating a jail just to disable network access, but also aesthetically intrusive to inspect the command for specific parameters.

 License
 -------